FrankWang-LH/JMeter-Hyperledger-Plugin/README.md

 This plugin adds Hyperledger Fabric blockchain & DApp testing capabilities to Apache JMeter.
 By using this plugin, you can perform performance testing on potentially any smart contract deployed on Hyperledger Fabric networks.

+## Attribution
+This work is inspired by Dr Dilum Bandara at CSIRO's data61.

 ## Public Release: 1.6-stable
 Last updated April 2021.